SimoSbara/samp-chatbot/README.md

 * GPT is not free to use, check [pricing](https://openai.com/api/pricing/);
 * Gemini is free to use in [certain countries](https://ai.google.dev/gemini-api/docs/available-regions?hl=it);
 * LLAMA is free on [groq.com](https://groq.com/) everywhere and has some premium features (LLAMA hasn't any official API);
-* Doubao supports performs better in Chinese;
+* Doubao performs better in Chinese;
 * DeepSeek is not free to use, check [pricing](https://api-docs.deepseek.com/quick_start/pricing).